vedro-universe/vedro-docs/docs/guides/temporary-files.md

 ## Changing the Temporary Root Directory

-In some cases, the default `.vedro/tmp` location may not be ideal — especially when running tests in CI environments or within restricted filesystems.
+In some cases, the default `.vedro/tmp` location may not be ideal, especially when running tests in CI environments or within restricted filesystems.
 You can change the root directory for all temporary files using either configuration or command-line options.

 #### Via Config